Northwestern Publication Guidelines and Logo Standards

 Print Quality Northwestern Logos

 The logos seen below are versions suitable for printing.
-To save the logos, right click on the logo and select “save-as,” and it will save it on your computer in the location you chose.
+To save the logos, right click on the logo and select “save-as,” and it will save it on your computer in the location you choose.

 University Colors for Web and Print